Employee with Work Income for the Year of Less than $2,000

 Refund of amounts withheld

-If, however, the employee's work income for the year is less than $2,000 and he or she is resident in Québec at the end of the year, the employee may receive a refund of the amounts withheld when the employee files his or her provincial income tax return for the year.
+If, however, the employee's work income for the year is less than $2,000 and he or she is resident in Québec at the end of the year, the employee can be refunded the amounts withheld when the employee files his or her provincial income tax return for the year.

-Likewise, if the employee is not resident in Québec at the end of the year and his or her work income is also subject to Employment Insurance, the employee may receive a refund of the amounts withheld when the employee files his or her federal income tax return for the year.
+Likewise, if the employee is not resident in Québec at the end of the year and his or her work income is also subject to Employment Insurance, the employee can be refunded the amounts withheld when the employee files his or her federal income tax return for the year.

-- The employee can also submit a written request, in the four years following the end of the year in question, for the refund of the amounts withheld in the four years following the end of the year.
+The employee can also submit a written request, in the four years following the end of the year in question, for the refund of the amounts withheld in the four years following the end of the year.